hedi-sel/ARDiS/docs/content/started.rst

 Contact
 =======================

-For any questions or inquiries, e-mail me at:
+For any questions or inquiries, e-mail the author at:
     hedi@sellami.dev

 License